 What is the annual ridership on this transit route or system at the time of application?

-What is the route or system’s projected annual ridership in Yr1 and YrF, without the AHSC-funded improvement?
+What is the route or system’s projected annual ridership in Yr1 and YrF, without the AHSC funded improvement?
 Applicant must attach or link to agency’s public or internal ridership projection report and/or describe ridership projection assumptions and attach the ridership increase calculations for the transit route or system.

 (e.g., “As outlined in the attached report, annual ridership on Route 6 has decreased by x% due to the COVID-19 pandemic.
-However, ridership is expected to rise by x% annually, without the AHSC-funded improvement, resulting in 150,000 trips in Yr1 and 200,000 in YrF.”)
+However, ridership is expected to rise by x% annually, without the AHSC funded improvement, resulting in 150,000 trips in Yr1 and 200,000 in YrF.”)

 What is the route or system’s projected annual ridership increase in Yr1 and YrF, resulting from the proposed AHSC funded improvement?
 If the agency is claiming system-wide ridership increase, describe what portion of the system-wide increase is attributed specifically to the AHSC funded improvement and the assumptions that led the agency to determine the portion that is attributable to the AHSC funded improvement.
 Clearly describe assumptions for ridership increase, include an excel document with ridership increase calculations, and attach or link to data sources and/or ridership modeling methodology.